Chia Seeds Black or White – Why I tried 9 brands of this superfood

 - Add to mashed potatoes or rice (I add to my multi-grain brown rice)

 - Soups and sauces for main lunch or dinner dishes

-The seeds forms a gelatinous gel when mixed with liquid.
+The seeds form a gelatinous gel when mixed with liquid.
 You can use it as a thickening agent in soups and sauces.
 As it is high in good fats, you can use to replace butter and eggs for recipes in cooking too.
-It is one of the most versatile cooking ingredient because it absorbs the flavour of other food around it, and yet punch such a potent mix of nutrient.
+It is one of the most versatile cooking ingredients because it absorbs the flavor of other food around it, and yet punch such a potent mix of nutrient.

 After trying so many brands, what’s my verdict?

 All of them are great, and it really does not matter what brand you tried.
 Black and white does not matter in tastes nor nutrition value.
 It goes well in all sort of food.
 In fact, sometimes I just scoop a spoonful direct into my mouth.
 Different brands have no major difference in tastes and texture.
 The mass market brands taste just as nice as those with a premium price tag.
 However, I do believe there may be a slight difference in nutrient value.
 Organic grown may also be more attractive to those who support organic farms.
 I also want to ensure my superfood is from a reputable brand that has trustworthy quality control.

 If you want our suggestion for chia seeds, check out our HoneyCity Chia Seeds below.